 My sister once asked me why I wanted a fairy garden with plants.
 I answered, “Why wouldn’t I?!”
 Some folks do make these with artificial plants, but the many advantages and fun of using real plants is the only way to go for me!

-Fairies obviously prefer real plants of course!
-Not only are they beautiful, creative and magical, but also there are many other benefits you might not have initially considcered.
+You can make very creative and lovely fairy gardens with fake plants but fairies prefer real plants, of course!
+Not only are they bursting with life, beautiful, and magical, but also there are many other benefits you might not have initially considered.

 Benefits of Using Real Plants